 S1.
 Turnover rate (with different values of mutation rate)

 In the main text, we reported the turnover rate per run for simulations with mutation rates of 0.0005 and 0.01.
-Here we present results for mutation rates of 0.0030, 0.0055, and 0.0080 (Table S1-3).
+Here we present results for mutation rates of 0.0030, 0.0055, and 0.0080 (Fig. S1-3).
 The trends are similar to those reported in the main text.
 Except when ξ is 0.0, the turnover rates in the second-order cues model are always higher than those in the first-order cues model.
 The differences in turnover rates became larger as the mutation rate increased.

-Table S1.
-Turnover rate per run (μ=0.0030)
+Fig. S1.
+Turnover rate per run (μ=0.0030).
+Error bars represent standard error.